powellmark/MovieRanker/README.md

 Also, not a huge fan of omdb capitalizing the properties in the response data, so making use of CodingKeys to translate to a cleaner naming scheme.

 Found a great resourse: https://app.quicktype.io that helps you create the struct and helper function by just pasting example JSON into the service.

+9/25

+Going to play with SwiftUI some today and try to get a "detail" screen complete for a Movie object.
+The Movie struct will be built from the API call and that was complete a few days ago.

+Got a decent (not great) layout of all the text information.
+Turns out loading an image from a URL is more involved than expected.
+Will tackle that after a break.